Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 After running this engine for a bit, you can copy the data in your local log file (e.g. `./data/history.BTC-USD.tsv`) and paste it into the spreadsheet template by [creating a copy of this Google Docs Sheet](https://docs.google.com/spreadsheets/d/1DPo9amEx6RAr33Nnaq27J59AA7XiO90Q2bBP9rq2Tiw/edit?usp=sharing).
 This template can be saved locally and periodically updated or saved to Google Docs or some other service for backup.

 ## WARNING
-This tool is built for my own personal use--and while I have published it publically for others to use/enjoy, please beware that usage of this tool is at your own risk.
+This tool is built for my own personal use--and while I have published it publicly for others to use/enjoy, please beware that usage of this tool is at your own risk.
 I have not accounted for all edge cases as I watch and tune this code as an experiment in-progress.

 ## Getting Started